era/masterless/content/posts/about.md

 I was born in Brazil, I’ve been living in Ireland since 2015.
 I oppose intellectual property or the commodification of knowledge.
 You probably will find me either reading (fiction, non-fiction) or hacking something.
 I do love to hack, I may share some hacks in [GitHub](https://www.github.com/era) or [Gitlab](https://gitlab.com/masterless), although I would like to use more open tools for that.
 I do not trust corporations, remember when GitHub blocked [Iranian devs](https://techcrunch.com/2019/07/29/github-ban-sanctioned-countries/)?
 Maybe one day they will do with Brazilians.

-I do not believe in the scarcity of food, land, or education.
-I do believe the ruling class blocks access to most items so to create a pool of obedient workers.

-The ruling class and hacker class do not share goals.
-Capitalists and workers have distinct goals.
-Capitalists need to restringe property to charge for it, being land, music, movies, software.
-Workers want to live, feel, be free.
-That’s why you will probably find me in anti-capitalist rallies and demonstrations in Dublin or in São Paulo.

 I’m a member of the [FSF](https://www.fsf.org/) and [IWW union](https://www.onebigunion.ie/).
 I support: [FSFE](https://fsfe.org/contribute/contribute.en.html), [Schools for Chiapas](https://schoolsforchiapas.org/donate/), [Cuba Solidarity Campaign](https://cuba-solidarity.org.uk/), [Movimento dos trabalhadores sem teto](https://www.catarse.me/colabore_mtst).

 Feel free to chat with me using [keybase](https://www.keybase.io/eliasjr).